sdwalker62/MachineLearningLab/README.md

 ---

 This completes the pre-requisites to run the images in this repository.
-Next we will talk about how to run the images.

 ---